Motivations:

 How well are they protecting it?
 Much more information is at stake here than with a simple credit card transaction.

-There were tens of thousands of identity theft cases last year.
+There were hundreds of thousands of identity theft cases last year.

 Identity theft is becoming the fastest-growing financial crime in America and